-With Capri Films, Gabriella produced four Canada/Italy co-productions.
-These included: Between Strangers starring Sophia Loren, Pete Postlethwaite, Gerard Depardieu, and Malcolm McDowell; the mini-series Lives of the Saints starring Sophia Loren, Kris Kristofferson, and Jessica Paré; and Karol, The Pope, The Man, a four-part mini-series about the life of Pope John Paul II, with CBC (Canada) and Mediaset (Italy).
+Through Capri Films, Gabriella produced multiple Canada/Italy co-productions including; Between Strangers starring Sophia Loren, Pete Postlethwaite, Gerard Depardieu, and Malcolm McDowell; the mini-series Lives of the Saints starring Sophia Loren, Kris Kristofferson, and Jessica Paré; and Karol, The Pope, The Man, a four-part mini-series on the life of Pope John Paul II, with CBC (Canada) and Mediaset (Italy).

-Most recently, Gabriella was an executive producer on High Rise, Ben Wheatley’s dystopian drama, based on J.G.
-Ballard’s novel, starring Tom Hiddleston, Jeremy Irons, and Sienna Miller for Recorded Picture Company.
-Other co-productions with Recorded Picture Company include: Terry Gilliam’s Tideland starring Jeff Bridges; Dead Ringers starring Jeremy Irons; and Naked Lunch starring Peter Weller.
+Gabriella’s executive producer credits include Ben Wheatley’s dystopian drama, High Rise, based on J.G.
+Ballard’s novel, starring Tom Hiddleston, Jeremy Irons, and Sienna Miller produced by Jeremy Thomas.
+Her co-producing credits with Jeremy Thomas and The Recorded Picture Company include: Terry Gilliam’s Tideland starring Jeff Bridges; Dead Ringers starring Jeremy Irons; and Naked Lunch starring Peter Weller.

-Gabriella’s producer credits also include David Cronenberg’s M Butterfly (the first western film shot in China); Warner Bros’ The Amazing Panda Adventure; Clive Barker’s The Nightbreed (shot at Pinewood Studios, UK); Renegades starring Keifer Sutherland and Lou Diamond Phillips; Gordon Pinsent’s John and The Missus; and the rock ‘n’roll vampire comedy, Suck, starring Malcolm McDowell, Iggy Pop, and Alice Cooper.
+Gabriella’s producing credits also include David Cronenberg’s M Butterfly; Warner Bros’ The Amazing Panda Adventure; Clive Barker’s The Nightbreed, Renegades starring Keifer Sutherland and Lou Diamond Phillips; Gordon Pinsent’s John and The Missus; After the Ball, starring Portia Doubleday and Chris Noth, and the rock ‘n’roll vampire comedy, Suck, starring Jessica Paré, Malcolm McDowell, Iggy Pop, and Alice Cooper.

-Highlights in Gabriella’s career include producing the large-format film for British Columbia’s Expo ’86, Discovery, shot in the “Showscan” 70 mm format at 60 frame/sec, with special effects master Douglas Trumbull and Star Wars illustrator, Ralph McQuarrie and the theatrical production Scaramouche Jones, starring Pete Postlethwaite, declared by Steven Spielberg, “the best actor in the world.”
+Career highlights include producing, Discovery, the large-format film for British Columbia’s Expo ’86, shot in the “Showscan” 70 mm format at 60 frame/sec, with special effects by master Douglas Trumbull and Star Wars illustrator, Ralph McQuarrie, and the theatrical production, Scaramouche Jones, with dear friend, Pete Postlethwaite, declared by Steven Spielberg, “the best actor in the world.”